Download this lecture

 When taking biological measurements, understanding measurement quality is essential:

-Accuracy is a function of both precision and bias.
-For statisticians, bias is usually a more serious problem than low precision because:
+For statisticians, BIAS is usually a more serious problem than low precision because:

 For our grayling data, potential sources of measurement error might include: